FOR: Early Years Foundation Stage, Key Stage 1

 DATES: term time

 If children can get a taste for music at a young age this can spark a life-long interest in it – as well as developing important skills.
-Primary schools have a vital role to play here, and our Octave programme (formerly Music Explorers) is designed to support your school to provide the best opportunities to all your pupils.
+Primary schools have a vital role to play here, and our Octave programme is designed to support your school to provide the best opportunities to all your pupils.